GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

 * Use the `ulimit` command to set the FD limit to the hard limit specified in `/etc/security/limits.conf`.

 ```
-** ulimit -n unlimited**
+ulimit -n unlimited
 ```

 !!!Note:
-    Centos by default will not accept more than the default maximum of 65535.
+    Centos by default will not accept more than the default maximum.
 You may get an error while performing the above command.
+If you do get an error, set it to `ulimit -n 262144`, or `65535` if you get a second error.

 * Restart your system.